onnx/onnx/docs/IR.md

 ONNX-ML|sequence|Sequences represent dense, ordered, collections of elements that are of homogeneous types.
 ONNX-ML|map|Maps represent associative tables, defined by a key type and a value type.

+ONNX currently does not define a sparse tensor type.

 #### Tensor shapes